What is Field Service Management

 Field Service Management vs Spreadsheets: What’s the Difference?

-Many service businesses don’t switch to a field service system because spreadsheets stop working.
+Many service businesses don’t switch to a field service management system because spreadsheets stop working.
 They switch because spreadsheets stop scaling.

 At first, spreadsheets feel simple.
 You list jobs, assign technicians, maybe track payments.
 But as jobs increase, so do errors, confusion, and delays.